games-automata-play/games-automata-play.github.io/_posts/2017-11-13-Parity_separation.md

 and the power counting algorithm of Calude et al, can be seen as solutions of a separation problem.</p>

 Let $V$ be a set of $n$ vertices and $d$ a number of priorities (without loss of generality $d$ is even), we consider a priority function $V \to \set{1,\ldots,d}$.
 A cycle is a word $v \cdots v$.
-It is even is the maximal priority is even, and odd otherwise.
+It is even if the maximal priority is even, and odd otherwise.
 We define three languages:
 * $\text{Parity} \subseteq V^\omega$: the maximal priority appearing infinitely many times is even,
 * $\text{AllEvenCycles} \subseteq V^\omega$: all cycles are even,